begedin/bego/priv/blog/2024/08-16-advanced-inserts-with-ecto.md

 ## Sidenote: Our Scenario at V7

-In our scenario, we were recording a metric every 30 seconda and it was 7 fields, across 3 or 4 tables.
+In our scenario, we were recording a metric every 30 seconds and it was 7 fields, across 3 or 4 tables.
 So the join was more efficient than querying separately for each field, but it was still a very expensive join.

 Eventually, we got to a point where the it could not finish in 30 seconds, resulting in resource starvation and downtime.